 >>> Ref.
 VedaBase => SB 3.25.27, purport

-And he remarked that no one needs a degree stating one’s advancement, but that one may know it by himself perceiving two things: how detached he is from material influence, and how attached he is to Krishna.
+And he remarked that no one needs a degree stating one’s advancement, but that one may know it oneself by perceiving two things: how detached one is from material influence, and how attached one is to Krishna.

 jnana-vairagya-yuktena